 Timeline.
-Evicting a tenant in Ohio can take around 5 to 8 weeks depending on whether the eviction is for nonpayment of rent, illegal activity, a violation of the terms of the lease/rental agreement, or a material health/safety violation.
+Evicting a tenant in Ohio can take around five to eight weeks depending on whether the eviction is for nonpayment of rent, illegal activity, a violation of the terms of the lease/rental agreement, or a material health/safety violation.
 If tenants request a continuance or jury trial, the process can take longer (read more).

 Step 1: Notice is Posted

 Landlords in Ohio can begin the eviction process for several reasons, including:

 - Nonpayment of Rent – Once rent is past due, notice can be served to give the tenant the option to pay rent in order to avoid eviction.